mamure/BAproj/report.md

 On the coding side, I haven’t made significant changes yet.
 I’ve implemented a few minor changes.
 ## Week 15 (12-18 may)
+I have done a general restructuring of the project to make it easier to manage.
+I have also written an in-depth README to help newcomers better understand the coding side of the project, including how to parse arguments for the simulator.
+Instead of using print statements, I have implemented logging, making it easier to review past runs and analyze how the simulation performed.
+I have written tests to verify the implementation of the routing algorithms and to ensure that packets follow the expected routes.

+Furthermore, I wrote the introduction along with sections on the implementation and relevant considerations.

+One of the simulation runs shows promising results: the load-balancing routing algorithms yield lower error rates than the others.
+However, due to the bandwidth attributes of the network's edges, one node becomes heavily congested when using the WCETT routing algorithm.
+This leads to a high, yet understandable, error rate because of dropped packets.

+Should I redesign the network topology with more deliberate consideration of bandwidth and neighbor relationships?
+The current topology was created somewhat random, by drawing it out randomly, assigning bandwidth, and then finalizing it for the project.
 ## Week 16 (19-25 may)
 ## Week 17 (26 may-1 jun)
 ## Week 18 (2-7 jun)